sendaifun/fraction/FLOW.md

 1. **Create ATA**: Generate Associated Token Account for the treasury
 2. **Set Authority**: Treasury is owned by splitter_config PDA
 3. **Initialize Empty**: Treasury starts with 0 balance
+4. **Required Constraint**: Treasury must be an associated token account with proper mint and authority constraints

 **Client-Side Code**:
 ```typescript